 This activity promotes development and learning by encouraging children to develop increasing care for self, others, and the environment.

-Participants: This activity is intended for independent play, adult/child interaction, or 2 or more participants/players.
+Participants: This activity is intended for independent play and adult/child interaction.

 - Find a place to observe something in nature, such as a bird, a flower, or a twig.
 Study the object closely, noticing its shape and the individual pieces that make up the larger whole.

 - Draw the object and make notes about it, such as the shape of the leaves or where you found it.
 Write the object’s name if you know it.

 - Try this exercise once a week with your child.
 It’s not only a nice relaxation activity, but it’s a good way to foster a deeper awareness and appreciation for the planet.